openmm/openmm/docs-source/usersguide/application.rst

     simulation.reporters.append(PDBReporter('output.pdb', report_interval))

-This line creates a “reporter” to generate output during the simulation, and adds it to the :py:class:`Simulation` object’s list of reporters.
-A :py:class:`PDBReporter` writes structures to a PDB file.
+This line creates a “reporter” to generate output during the simulation, and adds it to the :class:`Simulation` object’s list of reporters.
+A :class:`PDBReporter` writes structures to a PDB file.
 We specify that the output file should be called :file:`output.pdb`, and that a structure should be written every 1000 time steps.
 ::